-Throughout nature, there are cycles of energy that exchange reciprocally, and these processes create harmony and abundance for the beings that engage in reciprocity.
-And just like the trees engage in annual cycles of decay in the fall and growth in the spring, so do humans go through cycles between hucha and sami, learning to carry the weight of the world more easily as we age.
-One theory states that humans go through cycles of low and high energy like the changing seasons.
-Using winters to look inward and process our energy for mental and spiritual healing and summers to look outwardly and engage with others by trying out new things or accomplishing new goals.
+Humans are a part of nature, and just as the trees engage in annual cycles of decay in the fall and growth in the spring, so too do humans go through cycles of hucha and sami, learning to lighten the weight of the world as we age.
+One theory states that humans go through cycles of low and high energy like the changing seasons; we use winters to look inward and process our energy for mental and spiritual healing, and summers to look outward and engage with others by trying new things and accomplishing new goals.

 "In the sixth century BC, market relations still played a minor role in Greece, with farmers producing mainly for their own needs.
 A few large landowners lived in cities and let administrators and slaves operate their farms.
 Labor markets in which the dispossessed offered to work for market prices were virtually unknown, and trade was looked down upon by the higher classes.
 Aristocrats used their wealth primarily for display, or for giving generous gifts to gain prestige and political influence.
 There was no interest in investments, trade projects or even in production facilities.
 Minted currency was unknown although precious metals were used as currency in long-distance trading.

 With the introduction of coinage in the mid-sixth century, however, the picture changed.
 The first coins were minted in the Kingdom of Lydia in western Asia, the home of the legendary King Midas, who purportedly starved to death because everything he touched turned to gold.
 It was no coincidence that the oldest Lydian coin was worth 12 sheep.
 This was exactly the annual wage of a mercenary.
 Coins then found wise usage in the Greek polis.
 Starting in the fifth century, the city of Athens used coins to pay city employees, and more importantly, the military.
-However, the widespread introduction of coins as a means of payment only made sense if officials and soliders could buy something with them.
+However, the widespread introduction of coins as a means of payment only made sense if officials and soldiers could buy something with them.
 In other words, they needed markets.

 Scheidler, F. (2020).
 The End of the Megamachine: A Brief History of a Failing Civilization.
 University of Chicago Press."